tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 unsafeRunTcM m = Q (unsafeCoerce m)
 ```

-GHC will automatically generate the dictionary-passing lambda in the above code.
 The `unsafeCoerce` application must return a polymorphic value with the `Quasi`
 class constraint, and if we simply do `unsafeRunTcM = unsafeCoerce`, the
 resulting `Q a` value has the wrong function arity which leads to a segmentation